lupyuen/lupyuen.github.io/src/visual.md

 -   Since both Loops are running concurrently, we need to __Lock the Sensor Data__ during access

-    (Hence the locking and averaging in the pic above)
+    (Hence the Locking and Averaging in the sketch above)

 ## Message Constraints

 -   Our app shall transmit LoRaWAN Messages __every 60 seconds__, due to the Message Rate limits. [(Here's why)](https://lupyuen.github.io/articles/lorawan3#message-interval)

--   CBOR Messages are smaller if we encode our __Sensor Data as Integers__ (instead of Floats)
+-   CBOR Messages are smaller if we encode our __Sensor Data as Integers__ (instead of Floating-Point Numbers)

     We propose to scale up our Sensor Data by 100 (pic below) and encode them as Integers.
 (Which preserves 2 decimal places)